evancodes10/bitfield.nvim/README.md

 |---|---|
 | <img width="450" src="https://github.com/user-attachments/assets/ff7e433b-4fcc-4d08-8065-d778699331d4" /> | <img width="450" src="https://github.com/user-attachments/assets/5f9dd84d-4ef8-4ab6-bcb6-d1294a830615" />

-Above is an example of how a chess board struct used in a chess engine would behave in the neovim floating window.
+Above is an example of how a chess board struct used in a chess engine would behave in the Neovim floating window.

 To create this output, run `<leader>zi`, while your cursor is in the definition of a C struct.